 With Dave and Amy, she’s excited about his work ethic and the fact that he’s a nice guy, but hasn’t thought about how he’s significantly younger than her and they have virtually nothing else in common.

-3. It puts a pause button on personal growth.
+3. The rebound puts a pause button on your personal growth.

 When you don’t take the time to deal with your grief about failed relationships, the pain doesn’t simply vanish.
 It’s still there, waiting for a time to force you to process it and work though it.